Skip to main content

 Brandon M. Erby, assistant professor in the Department of Writing, Rhetoric, and Digital Studies in the UK College of Arts and Sciences, has won the 2024 CCCC Richard Braddock Awards for “Imagining Freedom: Cultural Rhetorics, Digital Literacies and Podcasting in Prison,” published in the September 2023 issue of College Composition and Communication.
 The Conference on College Composition and Communication is an association within the National Council of Teachers of English.

 This award is presented to the author of the outstanding article on writing or the teaching of writing in the journal during the year before the conference's annual convention.
-The award was created to honor the memory of Richard Braddock from the University of Iowa, an extraordinary person and teacher who
+The award was created to honor the memory of Richard Braddock from the University of Iowa, an extraordinary person and

 By Erin Wickey